Wealth One Bank of Canada (“Wealth One

 - Transfers to the Plan: You may request a transfer to the Plan from any source permitted by Tax Legislation, including a transfer to the Plan of all or part of the funds of another RRSP that You own.
 We may, in our sole discretion, refuse to accept a transfer for any reason and may transfer out of the Plan property that is not or may not be a qualified investment (as defined under Tax Legislation).
 The Terms and Conditions of the Plan may be subject to additional Terms and Conditions required to complete the transfer under Tax Legislation.

-- Transfers from the Plan: You may request a transfer of all or part of the Plan Assets (or an amount equal to its value) to another RRSP that You own as permitted under Tax Legislation.
+- Transfers from the Plan: You may request a transfer of all or part of the Plan Assets (or an amount equal to its value) to another RRSP that you own as permitted under Tax Legislation.
+You are able to transfer an RRSP to a different financial institution by authorizing the transfer of your funds.
+You can initiate the transfer through the receiving financial institution.
 You may request a transfer of all or part of the Plan Assets to a RRSP or registered income fund owned by your Spouse, or former Spouse if the transfer is made under the terms of a lawful division of property due to the breakdown of your marriage or common-law partnership provided such transfer from the Plan is in accordance with Tax Legislation.
 All transfer requests may be subject to tax under Tax Legislation and to related fees or costs.
 We will process your transfer request in a reasonable period of time after we have received all documents required by us and applicable law.

 - Designation of Beneficiary (not available for RSPs in the Province of Quebec): Where permitted under applicable law, you may designate a beneficiary of the Plan to receive the Plan Assets after your death (the “Beneficiary”).
 You may only make, change or revoke a designation by providing us with written notice signed by You in a form acceptable to us or prescribed by us or by valid will under applicable law.
 In order to be effective, any designation or change or revocation notice must be delivered to us before any payment as a result of your death has been made hereunder.
 Any designation, amended designation or revoked designation will be valid on the day following its receipt by us or, in the case of a valid will, as of the day of execution of the will.
 We will not accept designations that are irrevocable.